inetum-orleans/docker-devbox-ddb/docs/faq.md

     In your project `ddb.yml` file, you may disable this option in the docker feature with `docker.build_image_tag_from_version` set to false.

     Read more: [Configuration](configuration.md)

+??? question "CI fails with the following message: "the input device is not a TTY""

+    If no TTY is available, you have to set the following environment variable to workaround this issue

+    COMPOSE_INTERACTIVE_NO_CLI=1